 We see everything initially through the eyes of the young girls; Lila, the one avoided by all hiding behind a curtain of dirty hair, while Lenu, more studious and a people-pleaser is drawn to her because she is unafraid, determined to discover all that is joyful and dark in the world.
 They unite over their fierce appetite for discovery and exploration.

 The Little Drummer Girl

-House of Cards creator abandoned the series at just the right moment - and let's be honest, the series went downhill well before all the Spacey drama - and now Beau Willimon is back with a brand new series.
+House of Cards' creator abandoned the series at just the right moment — and let's be honest, the series went downhill well before all the Spacey drama.
+Now Beau Willimon is back with a brand new series.
 The First follows humanity’s first visit to Mars.
 Sean Penn and Natascha McElhone are the two big-name leads who take the helm.

 The plot details the crew, under the direction of visionary aerospace magnate Laz Ingram, who have to contend with dangerous situations and personal sacrifice as they undertake the greatest pioneering feat in human history.
 This one doesn't heat up until later in the season but it's already been a hit with critics who insist the show gets under your skin and stays there in a way you couldn't have anticipated.

 This wonderful, weird surprise of a series is one of the best new shows of 2018.
 The crime-filled, darkly comic series starts in a way that's rather terrifying — with self-described possible “psychopath” James (Alex Lawther) plotting to kill new girlfriend Alyssa (Jessica Barden).
 It sounds weird but stick with it; it soon turns into a poignant, crime-filled love story, complete with a fantastic soundtrack.
 Based on a graphic novel.